President Beth R. Smolko, DMSc, PA-C

 Todd Pickard is serving his fifth term on the AAPA Board of Directors, building on his 15-plus years of service in the House of Delegates representing the Association of PAs in Oncology (APAO) and the Texas Academy of PAs.
 He has also served as the president and on leadership boards of both constituency organizations.

 Specializing in oncology, PA Pickard has spent two decades fighting cancer at The University of Texas MD Anderson Cancer Center in Houston, Texas.
 Joining the MD Anderson team as a PA in the department of Urology, PA Pickard has served in other roles including clinical cancer prevention, head and neck medical oncology, lymphoma, and administrative leadership.
-He currently serves as the executive director of advanced practice, while continuing to practice in the urology department.
+He currently serves as the director of PA practice, while continuing to practice in the urology department.

 Inquisitive by nature, PA Pickard has spent a lifetime asking questions and seeking answers.
 As the PA always asking “how” or “why,” he was often tasked with finding answers when none existed or solutions when the answers weren’t good enough.
 PA Pickard’s reputation as a problem solver goes well beyond his work at MD Anderson, and extends to his work as a policy maker, legislative advocate, and mentor.
 Often reflecting on the challenges he’s faced as a PA and administrator, he enjoys being a resource for others and seeing his colleagues empowered.